StrappedGlint13/fridge-follower/Documentation/reflection.md

 - In the usage-folder there are dish and waste -classes as mentioned above.
 The "favorites"-connection table is also in the usage-folder.
 Dish and waste could be in a different folders, but I thought that because Dish and Waste -datatables are handling sort of the same area in the database, this might be a logical solution.

-## Normalization and choises about denormalization
+## Normalization and choises for denormalization

 - The database is normalized, as it is satisfying the 3 normalization phases.
 There could be a solution to add a certain dish/waste into one row, only growing its amount and price to make datatable more readable and less data repeting itself.
 Nevertheless, I chose denormalize the data, as there is more information to user _when_ certain amounts of certain product is eaten.
 This  make some repetitive data naturally.